 In this work, motivated by the ideas and structures in \cite{Kok-PRA-NV-Rep} and \cite{childress2006fault}, we propose two structures for encoded QRs with NV centers.
 One structure has the advantage of requiring less consumption of classical communication, while the other one uses fewer resources.
 We will assess and compare their performance for generating secret key under the influence of erroneous operations and decoherence, using current or near-term experimental parameters.
 We compare the results with the simpler non-encoded structures where deterministic BSMs are employed but no ED operation is applied.
-Our results suggest that, while at short distances, the non-encoded schemes may offer the best performance, as we go to longer distances, it pays off to use structures that employ more encoded links.
-We also specify the gap between what we have experimentally available today versus the minimum required specifications for any of these systems to work.
+Our results suggest that, while at short distances, the non-encoded schemes may offer better performance, as we go to longer distances, it pays off to use structures that employ more encoded links. {As experimental parameters, e.g., memory coherence times, improve, the encoded structure with fewer resources often offer the best performance among those considered in this work.} We also specify the gap between what we have experimentally available today versus the minimum required specifications for any of these systems to work.

 The paper is structured as follows.
-In Sec. \ref{sec:system_description}, we begin with a description of the ideal implementation of encoded QRs motivated by Ref. \cite{jiang2009quantum,childress2005fault} on NV-based platforms, and give the error models we use to formulate the problem in hand.
+In Sec. \ref{sec:system_description}, we begin with a description of the ideal implementation of encoded QRs motivated by Refs.~\cite{jiang2009quantum,childress2005fault} on NV-center based platforms, and explain the error models we use to formulate the problem in hand.
 In Sec. \ref{sec:noisy_implementation}, we analyse the effect of decoherence, as well as other system imperfections, on system performance, and calculate the secret key generation rates for such setups in Sec.~\ref{sec:system_performance}.
 We compare our results with the case of QRs without encoding, and illustrate the parameter regions where one type of protocol outperforms the others.
 Finally, we conclude the paper in Sec. \ref{sec:conclusion}.